sgoldenlab/simba/docs/unsupervised_classification.md

 The second tab will walk you through pre-processing and cleaning the data from prior machine results, and saving the data relevant for unsupervised analysis into a single dataset.
 This step serves to extract behavioral bouts of interest as designated by the classifier and find mean feature values while dropping all features that are not relevant.

 To begin, first import a folder of the machine results saved as .csv datasets by clicking the ```Browse Folder``` button and selecting the folder of datasets being the machine results.
-An example of the machine results folder and .csv format and can be shown below, and is generated as directed by this documentation (hyperlink relevant documentation, discuss kleinberg or link documentation] - take the csv file
+An example of the machine results folder and .csv format and can be shown below, and is generated as directed by this documentation (hyperlink relevant documentation, discuss kleinberg or link documentation]